Breast Cancer Alliance

-The Breast Cancer Alliance (BCA) is a non-profit organization that supports breast cancer research, breast cancer-related training for medical professionals and efforts to increase access to cancer screenings and treatment for low-income women.
-As of 2011, it was the fourth-largest private funder of breast cancer research in the U.S. It was founded in 1996 by Mary Waterman, and its headquarters are in Greenwich, Connecticut.
+The Breast Cancer Alliance (BCA) is a non-profit organization headquartered in Greenwich, Connecticut that supports breast cancer research, breast cancer-related training for medical professionals and efforts to increase access to cancer screenings and treatment for low-income women.
+As of 2011, it was the fourth-largest private funder of breast cancer research in the U.S.

+History

+Breast Cancer Alliance (BCA) was founded in 1996 in Greenwich, Connecticut by Mary Waterman.
+The organization was established to support breast cancer research, education, screening initiatives, and patient services through private philanthropy.

+During the 2000s and 2010s, the organization expanded its grantmaking programs nationally, funding young investigator research grants, project grants, surgical oncology fellowships, and education and outreach initiatives.

+By 2023, Breast Cancer Alliance reported that it had awarded nearly 500 grants totaling more than $33 million since its founding.
+In 2024, the organization announced that cumulative grant funding had reached nearly $36 million.

+Mission

 The mission of the BCA is to fund innovative breast cancer research and to promote breast health through education and outreach.
 As of 2015, the organization had awarded over $20 million to fund research and educational and outreach programs since its inception.

+Fundraising events

-The corporate sponsors of the BCA include many Fortune 500 companies, including J.P.
+Breast Cancer Alliance conducts annual fundraising events in Connecticut and New York.
+The organization's annual luncheon and fundraising events have reached corporate sponsors, donors, and public figures associated with breast cancer awareness initiatives.
+Previous corporate sponsors of the BCA include Fortune 500 companies, including J.P.
 Morgan Chase & Co. and PepsiCo.

-The annual luncheon for the BCA attracts over 800 people, including many celebrities, and raises close to $2 million.